DrMatters/hyperoptsearchcv/README.md

 }
 ```
 Specify types of parameters from search space
-* WARNING: hp.quniform always return float type and need to be casted to int if estimator requires it!
+* WARNING: hp.quniform always return float type and need to be casted to int if estimator's argument requires it!

 ```
 param_cast = {